srinivas-commits/SignalsAndSystems/README.md

 <b>Description:</b> <br>
 <p>

-In this video, we learn that a discrete time LTI system with function H(z) is causal if and only if the ROC is the exterior of a circle outside the outermost pole.
+In this video, we learn that a discrete time LTI system with function H(z) is causal if and only if the ROC is the exterior of a circle outside the outermost pole. <br>

 A causal LTI system with function H(z) is stable if and only if all the poles of H(z) lie inside the unit circle, i.e, they all must have magnitude smaller than 1.